getwilds/wilds-docker-library/bedops/README.md

 - `latest` ( [Dockerfile](https://github.com/getwilds/wilds-docker-library/blob/main/bedops/Dockerfile_latest) | Vulnerability Report )
 - `2.4.42` ( [Dockerfile](https://github.com/getwilds/wilds-docker-library/blob/main/bedops/Dockerfile_2.4.42) | Vulnerability Report )

-## Platform Availability

-**AMD64-only**: This image is only available for `linux/amd64` architecture.
-The BEDOPS pre-built binaries are compiled specifically for x86_64 systems and are not available for ARM64.

 ## Image Details

 These Docker images are built from Ubuntu 24.04 and include:

 - **BEDOPS v2.4.42**: Complete suite of 80+ tools for genomic interval operations

-BEDOPS is designed for fast operations on BED files and includes tools for file conversion, set operations, statistical analysis, and data manipulation.
+BEDOPS is built from source to ensure proper compilation for the container environment.
+The images are designed for fast operations on BED files and include tools for file conversion, set operations, statistical analysis, and data manipulation.

 ## About BEDOPS